tohenkes/aims-PAX/README.md

     - **initial_dataset.log**: Log file for the creation of the initial dataset.
 Loss and errors are ensemble averages.
     - **AL.log**: Log file for the actual active learning procedure.
 Loss and errors are ensemble averages.

-## Folders

-- The script creates some folders and files these are:
-    - checkpoints/: model checkpoints during training are saved here
-    - data/: the initial and final datasets are saved here, as well as a dictionary that specifies the seeds for each ensemble member *(TODO: maybe move somewhere else)*
-    - results/ *(TODO: rename)*: losses over time for each individual ensemble member
-    - model/: saves the final model(s) here
-    - initial_dataset.log: Log file for the creation of the initial dataset.
-Loss and errors are ensemble averages.
-    - AL.log: Log file for the actual active learning procedure.
-Loss and errors are ensemble averages.

 # ToDo